 We know that trans and non-binary people are the experts of their own experience, and that is why this service has been developed by and for trans communities.
 Our services are trans and non-binary led, with trans and non-binary people guiding and feeding into them at all levels.

-A team of care navigators with lived experience work with people who access our services to help them to get the most out of the service and enable them to connect with local organisations across Greater Manchester.
+A team of care navigators with lived experience works with people who access our services to help them to get the most out of the service and enable them to connect with local organisations across Greater Manchester.